-- With both indoor and outdoor tubs, you definitely want to take advantage of the beautiful bathing area.
-The water is taken from the clear mountain stream and heated up; full of minerals, the water is said to be good for arthritis, muscle and nerve pains.
-The outdoor bath is a real treat and you can often hear birds singing as you bathe.
+- With both indoor and outdoor tubs, you'll want to take advantage of the beautiful bathing area.
+The water is taken from the clear mountain stream and heated up; full of minerals, the water's said to be good for arthritis, muscle and nerve pains.
+You can often hear birds singing as you bathe in the outdoor bath.

-It is customary in Japan to have a bath when you arrive, to refresh after your journey.
-Japanese people often have another bath just before going to bed as being warm and relaxed can help you fall asleep more quickly.
+It's customary in Japan to have a bath when you arrive, to refresh after your journey.
+Japanese people often have another bath just before going to bed as it can help you fall asleep more quickly.